vgc/cpp-py-smart-pointers-research/libs/x03/README.md

 for the the `parent` back pointer.

 2. We have to be careful about avoiding memory leaks due to cyclic references between `shared_ptr`.

-The second point is particularly tricky with Python bindings.
-By default, if a class `Node` inherits from `enable_shared_from_this`, then `pybind11` would store any pointers/reference to `Node` in a `shared_ptr`, while in some cases a `weak_ptr` would be more appropriate.
-In this implementation, we still use weak pointers in the C++ API whenever appropriate, but convert them to shared pointers in the Python bindings.
-This can cause memory leaks due to cyclic dependencies.
+This cannot happen in this specific example, because when a node is removed from a tree, all its `shared_ptr` data members are explicitly removed.
+However, we show an example in x04 how it can happen.

+3. The syntax to wrap functions that that return a `weak_ptr` (or take a `weak_ptr` as argument) is a bit clunky as pybind11 wouldn't automatically convert it to a `shared_ptr`.
+This might be automatable though with `py::implicitly_convertible`

-Also, this doesn't solve the issue that by default, a Python variable to a node wouldn't keep the Tree alive (we also have this issue with unique_ptr).
+4. Finally, this doesn't solve the issue that by default, a Python variable to a node wouldn't keep the Tree alive (we also have this issue with unique_ptr).
 This requires to manually specify `return_value_policy`, but it doesn't work well in case of reparenting: the thing to "keep alive" may change.
+We will explore in other experiments how to solve this.